KSRC

 KSRC (101.5 FM) is a commercial radio station licensed to Watkins, Colorado, and serving the Denver metropolitan area.
 It is owned by Pillar of Fire and airs a Christian adult contemporary format branded as "Star 101.5".
 Its studios are located on Parker Road in Aurora.

 KSRC has an effective radiated power (ERP) of 97,000 watts at 625 m in height above average terrain (HAAT), and broadcasts from a tower about 60 miles northeast of Denver near Leader, shared with sister station KFCO.
 Because of the station's weak signal strength in Downtown Denver, as well as in the western suburbs (Arvada, Lakewood, and Wheat Ridge), there is a 20,000 watt co-channel booster station in Commerce City, KSRC-FM1, which helps the signal reach closer to Denver.

 History

 KBRU (1968–2006)

 KSRC was originally KFTM-FM at 101.7 MHz, licensed to Fort Morgan.
 It had an adult contemporary format and changed call signs to KBRU, later KBRU-FM, in 1976.
-It later switched its city of license to Strasburg, Colorado, and moved its dial position to 101.5 MHz's.
+It later switched its city of license to Strasburg, Colorado, and moved its dial position to 101.5 MHz.